V4Fire/Client/src/core/component/event/README.md

 # core/component/event

-This module provides an event bridge between components and other part of an application.
+This module provides an event bridge between components and other part of the application.
 Also, this module provides a bunch of functions to add base event API to a component instance.